helmiau/xdrtheme-themename/README.md

-# Xdrem Mini Custom Theme Template for Themer
+# Xdrem Mini GUI Custom Theme Template for Themer

 This template is usefull for Xderm Mini theme creator